I tried automatic backup of AWS Secrets Manager secrets across accounts

 --region ap-northeast-1

-Note that the IAM principal only accepts role, user, or group, and I got stuck with a validate error when trying to use an assumed-role, so be careful.
+Note that the IAM principal only accepts role, user, or group, and I got stuck with a Validate error when using assumed-role, so be careful.

-When the CloudFormation console shows CREATE_COMPLETE, you're good to go.
+Once the CloudFormation screen shows CREATE_COMPLETE, you're good to go.

-Once stack creation is complete, a "Secrets Manager Backup" product is registered in Service Catalog.
+Once the stack creation is complete, the "Secrets Manager Backup" product will be registered in Service Catalog.

 Step 3.
 Configure Backup Targets in Service Catalog